MukhtarMalal/The-Fitness-Club/README.md

     3. As a Returning Visitor, I want to find community links.

   * **Frequent User Goals**
-    1. As a Frequent User, I want to check to see if there are any news updates regarding events, classes, Covid-19 etc.
+    1. As a Frequent User, I want to check to see if there are any news updates regarding events, Covid-19 etc.
-    2. As a Frequent User, I want to check to see if there are any new blog posts.
+    2. As a Frequent User, I want to see classes times.
-    3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

 * ##	Design
   * **Colour Scheme**